taigeeoff/Firebase-Deep-Research-/Challenge2.md

    - Open `http://localhost:3000/admin`

 3. **Add Scraping Target URLs:**
-   - For example, copy one or  several GCP documentation URLs
+   - For example, copy one or several GCP documentation URLs (check our ./URLs.txt)
    - Add a description such as "GCP Documentation in it's original wording in english language"

 4. **Extract Content:**